pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep3.md

   - `src/routes/+page.svelte`
   - `src/routes/+layout.svelte`

-You will likely come accross unknown html classes, you can refer to the Tailwind (TW) CSS and DaisyUI documentation as mentioned in the [Recommended Resources](/blog/set-up-sveltekit-website#optional-recommended-resources).
+You will likely come across unknown html classes, you can refer to the Tailwind (TW) CSS and DaisyUI documentation as mentioned in the [Recommended Resources](/blog/set-up-sveltekit-website#optional-recommended-resources).

 ## Create Dummy Articles and Projects